bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 - **Preceding Txs:** The transactions provide the initial outputs necessary for the contract’s execution, which include the Proposer’s stake reserve and the Watcher’s reserve.
 The Attesters must validate the existence and correctness of these transactions before presigning.
 - **Presigned Txs:** The transactions that Attesters need to presign, which determines the logic of the BitVM-style contract.
-- **Sink Txs:** These transactions, lacking outgoing edges in the DAG, signify the release of funds.
+- **Sink Txs:** The transactions, lacking outgoing edges in the DAG, signify the release of funds.

 #### 6.1.3 Design Principles